 Labor Day

-Labor Day weekend is one of the premier sales holidays of the year.
+Labor Day weekend is one of the premier times for sales.
 This is another prime opportunity to get discounted items you’ll need for the colder months.

 Medicare Open Enrollment